 Yellow and purple nutsedge are technically not grasses, they are graminoids or grass-like plants that flower which fall under the sedge family.
-Although there are some reasons to grow certain types of sedges for the edible tubers found underground the most common sedges found in residential lawns are well known to be some of the world’s most problematic weeds.
+Although there are some reasons to grow certain types of sedges for the edible tubers found underground or for their ornamental attributes, the most common sedges found in residential lawns are well known to be some of the world’s most problematic weeds.

 In many locations these weeds are classified as invasive meaning it’s particularly important to do what we can to control their spread.

 The best way to control yellow and purple nutsedge in the lawn is to apply Halosulfuron to it in the late Spring through the mid summer when the above ground shoots are well developed.
 If herbicides are applied later in the summer or in the early Fall when the plants are trying to send out seed heads the application will be less effective.

 The simplest Halosulfuron to buy and apply is this stuff, Halo Select, which comes in 1000 square foot increment packets.
 It’s a cheaper alternative to the well known Sedgehammer brand that uses the same active ingredient.

 There are however a few other products that can be used depending on the turf grass variety the sedges are growing in and depending on which type of nutsedge plant is in the lawn.
 I’ll describe these other options in a bit more detail.